What's the Latest On the Bally Sports Cord-Cutter App? - The TV Answer Man!

 The company has said the app should be available in the second quarter, which ends on July 1.
 But some reports have suggested it could be delayed.

-However, Sinclair this week issued a press release announcing a new board of directors for the Diamond Sports Group, the Sinclair unit that manages Bally Sports, and the statement offered some up-to-date guidance on both the launch timing and the possible pricing.
+However, Sinclair this week issued a press release announcing a new board of managers for the Diamond Sports Group, the Sinclair unit that manages Bally Sports, and the statement offered some up-to-date guidance on both the launch timing and the possible pricing.

 Click Amazon: See 1-Day-Only Deals!

-Note: Update: Sinclair’s Ripley revealed today in a first quarter earnings call that the monthly price will be $19.99 while the annual price will be $189.99.